sakshikumar19/Google-Summer-of-Code-2025/README.md

 - **Caterina Doglioni** - [GitHub](https://github.com/caterina-doglioni)
 - **Michael Sparks** - [GitHub](https://github.com/sparkslabs)

-Thank you also to collaborators in the "An environmental assessment of high-performance computing services in a school of engineering" research paper at the University of Manchester.
+Thank you also to collaborators in the "Tackling the Energetic Cost and Resource Consumption of Research Computing" research paper at the University of Manchester.

 ## Links